Plešivica wine region vineyards and rolling hills

 Key Producers

-Plešivica is defined by family wineries, many recognized nationally and internationally
+Plešivica is defined by family wineries, many recognised nationally and internationally

 Tomac